poweraudio/DISTRHO-Ports/README.md

 This fork of DISTRHO Ports has the following changes:

+* In this branch, `with-license-info`, license information has been added in a README file for each plugin.
+Additionally, GPLv2-only plugins are built with a GPLv2-licensed version of JUCE.
 * Plugins are built with [a fork of JUCE] that includes fixes for IBM Power.
 * Modified Vitalium to use [SIMDe] on architectures without native SIMD support, enabling builds on Power.
 SIMDe v0.8+ must be installed on your